Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

 - Dexetera can't freeze accounts
 - Dexetera can't reverse trades

-Smart contracts are transparent and audited.
+Smart contracts are transparent.

 ### Q: What if my wallet gets hacked?

 A: **Funds can be stolen if hacker gets private key.**

 **Protection**:
-1. Use hardware wallet (Ledger, Trezor) for large amounts
+1. Use hardware wallet (like Trezor) for large amounts
 2. Never share private key
 3. Use strong passwords
 4. Don't click suspicious links